2020

 It is crucial to take time to carefully define and simplify the overall process.

-It is our job as well to assist and navigate the client to their key goal.
+It is our job, as a designer, as well to assist and navigate the client to their goal.